 Cloak and Talon

 In more recent years, the Way of White has had a new crisis to contend with.
-Sulyvahn proclaimed himself Pontiff, but Carim has seen through the paper-thin façade.
+Sulyvahn proclaimed himself Pontiff, but the church in Carim has seen through the paper-thin facade.
 Irina refers to herself as a former shuudoujo, (修道女) a term typically employed for nuns in the Roman Catholic Church.
 The Archbishop of Carim is similarly the daishikyou, (大司教) with the kanji used for Catholic archbishops.
 This contrasts the “bishops” and “archbishops” (大主教) of the Cathedral of the Deep, whose titles employ the kanji for various non-Catholic denominations of Christianity.
-In other words, there is a divide between the Way of White in Carim and the church in Irithyll, which oversees the Cathedral.
+In other words, there is a divide between the church in Carim and the church in Irithyll, which oversees the Cathedral.
 Sectarian splits with the Roman Catholic Church often resulted from disagreements with the papacy over the Bishop of Rome’s authority over the entire church, so the Way of White has probably also been fractured by Sulyvahn’s similar claim.

 “Caitha” is an intelligent goddess, so seeing through Sulyvahn’s blatant deception isn’t a surprise, and there was no reason for her to recognize his authority.
 But even if we assume that every church outside of Irithyll’s sphere of influence stood with Carim and denounced the Pontiff’s claims to leadership over the Way of White, it is nothing more than an internal dispute among the clergy.
 Lothric has sidestepped the issue by dealing with both parties, and no one else seems willing to risk war.
 Irithyll’s suffering under the Pontiff’s heel wasn’t worth jeopardizing the existing system or the chief god’s life, and Velka is certainly in no position to lambast Sulyvahn for covert flirtations with the Dark — again, ironic that the setup she arranged ended up hijacked by a sorcerer so much like herself.
 But while everything may seem like business as usual save for Irithyll and Carim exchanging glares on the public stage, open maneuvering has never been the goddess’ fancy; she much prefers the more subtle approach.

-Lying dead in the stream just outside Irithyll is a body with a Ring of Sacrifice, suggesting that one of Velka’s followers recently attempted to infiltrate the city — the surrounding sewage centipedes indicates how that turned out.
+Lying dead in the stream just outside Irithyll is a body with a Ring of Sacrifice, suggesting that one of Velka’s followers recently attempted to infiltrate the city — the surrounding sewage centipedes show how that turned out.
 Another seems to have had more success.
 In the sewers of Irithyll Dungeon, we find two chests.
 One hides the key to open the older prison cells; the other is a mimic carrying the Dark Clutch Ring.
 This location implies that the owner really didn’t want anyone in the dungeon to know about it.
 Why?
 The ring increases the power of Dark attacks at the expense of Dark defense, indicating the the owner employs such power.
-Moreover, it is shaped like the foot of a crow, a creature commonly associated with Velka.
+Moreover, the crow foot-shaped item was associated with Velka in DS2.
 Taken together, and the owner of these chests is likely another servant to the Goddess of Sin.
 Whatever his plans for nabbing the Old Cell Key, his hiding place was evidently never discovered.
 Still, the corpse lying face down in the nearby sewage with the Soul of a Weary Warrior suggest that he too might have met his end at the hands of the local wildlife, namely the giant rats or basilisks.